Skull Base Rhabdomyosarcoma in Children

 Key points about skull base rhabdomyosarcoma in children

-- A skull base rhabdomyosarcoma forms in the head and neck.
+- A skull base rhabdomyosarcoma is cancer that forms in the head and neck.

 - Treatment includes surgery, chemotherapy, and radiation therapy.